21 Feb What is Brain Mapping and How Is It a Part of Our Future?

 The Human Connectome Project is an ambitious effort to map the neural pathways that underlie human brain function.
 The overarching purpose of the Project is to acquire and share data about the structural and functional connectivity of the human brain.
 In addition, it will also greatly advance the capabilities for imaging and analyzing brain connections, resulting in improved sensitivity, resolution, and utility, thereby accelerating progress in the emerging field of human connectomics.
 Recent advances in non-invasive neuroimaging have enabled the measurement of connections between distant regions in the living human brain, thus opening up this new field of research: human connectomics—comprehensive maps of the brain’s connections.

 Information about brain connectivity is being obtained using two powerful and complementary MR imaging modalities.
 This is particularly of interest to our community of neurosurgeons, as we rely on the development of new imaging technologies to diagnose conditions and perform brain surgery.

 The Human Connectome Project is providing a treasure trove of information at an unprecedented level of detail.
 Evaluation of this data must respect the profound anatomical and functional complexity of the human brain.
 The HCP is mapping the human connectome as accurately as possible in a large number of normal adults.

-Last month (1/6/2014), New York Times reporter Jim Gorman wrote two articles on the stunning experience of participating in the brain mapping study, including an evaluation of his own brain scans.
+In June, 2014, New York Times reporter Jim Gorman wrote two articles on the stunning experience of participating in the brain mapping study, including an evaluation of his own brain scans.
 In addition to describing what it is like to be part of the study, both in-scanner and out-scanner, Gorman wrote a more personal philosophical piece on what it is like to be scanned and, ultimately, to be able to look at images of your own brain.